Univ, Ukraine

 The village covers an area of 3,04 km2 at an altitude of 301 m above sea level.

 History and Attractions

-This countryside is an owner of one of the greatest Christian shrines in Galicia - Univ Holy Dormition Lavra of the Studite Rite.
+This countryside is an owner of one of the greatest Christian shrines in Galicia—the Univ Holy Dormition Lavra of the Studite Rite.
 The first mention in archived documents dated back to 16th century, where the Univ is mentioned as well-known spiritual center of Galicia.
 Church of the Assumption of the Holy Virgin is a dominant building of a monastery ensemble.
 There are a Temple of the Ascension of the Lord UGCC in the village Univ.

 Until 18 July 2020, Univ belonged to Peremyshliany Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Peremyshliany Raion was merged into Lviv Raion.